 All occupants of the car need to wear seat belts at all times while on the road.
-The main driver should make sure that all the passengers are buckled in, this is because if the passengers, 16 and over are found not wearing a seat belt, there will be fined on spot along with the driver if caught.
+The main driver should make sure that all the passengers are buckled in, this is because if the passengers, 16 and over are found not wearing a seat belt, there will be fined on spot.
 Children below the age of 7 need to be restrained in proper booster seats.

 In the event of an accident, the driver should never leave the accident scene; they are legally required to stop and provide any possible assistance.
 And whether there is a casualty or not, the driver should call the emergency authorities and the car rental supplier; the numbers are usually provided on the car rental agreement.

 In Australia, the travelers should park their cars on the left-hand side of the road in such a way that it is not blocking the traffic.
 Make sure that you are not parking on the side which faces the oncoming traffic, as in that case, you will be fined on the spot.